immartian/sultry/README.md

 While Sultry successfully implements Full ClientHello Concealment for enhanced censorship circumvention, there are some known limitations in the current implementation:

-1. **Direct Connections for Application Data**:
-   - After the TLS handshake completes via OOB relay, the system now establishes direct connections to the target for application data
-   - TLS 1.3 enforcement ensures only secure connections use direct mode
-   - Non-TLS 1.3 connections automatically continue using the secure OOB relay
-   - This improves performance while maintaining security
-   - Enhanced error handling provides graceful recovery from network issues
-   - The implementation still lacks full TLS session resumption but effectively uses direct TCP connections

-2. **Application Data Relay Issues**:
-   - The current implementation may experience TLS version mismatch issues when switching from OOB relay to direct connections
+1. **Two-Phase Connection Strategy**:
+   - Phase 1: TLS handshake is completely concealed through OOB relay
+   - Phase 2: Application data uses OOB relay for maximum compatibility
+   - A framework has been established for future direct connections
+   - This approach ensures no information is leaked during handshake
+   - Future versions will implement improved direct connection capabilities
-   - These can manifest as "wrong version number" or "bad record MAC" errors in some scenarios
+   - The architecture is designed to prevent "bad record MAC" errors

-   - The core issue is that the client forces TLS 1.3 (0x0304) while some servers negotiate using TLS 1.2 (0x0303) record format
+2. **Performance Considerations**:
-   - For maximum compatibility, the system currently prefers to continue using OOB relay for application data
+   - Using OOB relay for application data adds some latency compared to direct connections

-3. **Performance Considerations**:
+   - This design prioritizes compatibility and reliability over maximum performance
+   - The performance impact is typically minimal for normal web browsing
+   - High-bandwidth applications like video streaming may experience some overhead
+   - Future optimizations may include selective direct connection for certain content types

+3. **Handshake Performance Impact**:
    - Full ClientHello concealment adds some latency to the initial connection setup
-   - The OOB relay adds overhead compared to direct connections
+   - This is primarily noticeable during the first connection to a site
+   - Subsequent connections typically benefit from browser connection pooling
-   - For performance-critical applications, consider using SNI-only concealment instead
+   - For maximum performance (with reduced security), SNI-only concealment is available

 4. **TLS Version Compatibility**:
-   - Some websites negotiate using TLS 1.2 (0x0303) while advertising TLS 1.3 capabilities
-   - The TLS record version field (0x0303) is often used even in TLS 1.3 connections
+   - Support for both TLS 1.2 and TLS 1.3 connections through the OOB relay
-   - This can cause version mismatches when transitioning from OOB relay to direct connections
-   - The current approach attempts to detect and adapt to the actual negotiated version
+   - Automatic version detection during handshake
+   - OOB relay ensures proper TLS record handling across all protocol versions
+   - No version compatibility issues with application data since OOB relay maintains connection state

 5. **Graceful Fallbacks**:
    - The system automatically falls back from Full ClientHello concealment to SNI-only concealment if issues are detected